ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Now whenever you have an event that needs to fire this trigger it just takes an HTTP request with a method `POST` by using the OpenWhisk Authorization key.
+Now whenever you have an event that needs to fire this Trigger it just takes an HTTP request with a method `POST` by using the OpenWhisk Authorization key.

-To fire the trigger `events` with a parameter `temperature`, send the following HTTP request.
+To fire the Trigger `events` with a parameter `temperature`, send the following HTTP request.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/triggers/events \
 -X POST -H "Content-Type: application/json" \